Have you ever had a Whole of Life policy with Royal Liver?

 - I did not ask Royal Liver to set-up my whole of life policy.

-- I was not told by Royal Liver that my Life Cover premiums could fluctuate.
+- I was not advised by Royal Liver that my Life Cover premiums could fluctuate.

 - I was informed by Royal Liver that my Life Cover would pay the full amount on first death.